GoPlausible/algorand-remote-mcp/README.md

 13. `create_account` - Create a new Algorand account
 14. `mnemonic_to_address` - View the address associated with a mnemonic (without storing the private key)
 15. `check_account_balance` - Check the balance of an Algorand account

+### Wallet Management
 16. `get_wallet_publickey` - Get the public key for the configured wallet
 17. `get_wallet_address` - Get the address for the configured wallet
 18. `get_wallet_info` - Get the account information for the configured wallet
 19. `get_wallet_assets` - Get the assets for the configured wallet
 20. `reset_wallet_account` - Reset the wallet account for the configured user
+21. `logout` - Logout from the OAuth provider and clear authentication cookies
+22. `revoke_token` - Revoke an OAuth token with the upstream provider

 ### Transaction Operations
 23. `create_payment_transaction` - Create a payment transaction on Algorand